-There are many systems that make up the modern vehicle, some working with others to perform a larger, sometimes more complex, task and others working individually in order to accomplish an individual job.
-The following is a list of the major systems that make up the modern vehicle.
+There are many systems that make up the modern vehicle, some working with others to perform a larger, sometimes more complex task, and others working individually to accomplish a specific job.
+The following is a list of the major systems that make up the modern vehicle:

 The Engine

-The engine also incorporates other systems, including the lubrication system and the cooling system, all working efficiently together.
-The cooling system maintains the engine at an ideal operating temperature while the lubrication system ensures that all the moving parts are kept well oiled in order to provide a long serviceable life.
+The engine also incorporates other car systems, including the lubrication system and the cooling system, all working efficiently together.
+The cooling system maintains the engine at an ideal operating temperature while the lubrication system ensures that all the moving parts are kept well-oiled to provide a long serviceable life

 The Fuel System

 The fuel system’s job is to store and supply fuel to the engine.
-Early vehicle fuel systems were completely mechanical systems delivering fuel through the use of a mechanical fuel pump and using a carburetor to atomize and mix the fuel with air.
+Early vehicle fuel systems were completely mechanical, delivering fuel through the use of a mechanical fuel pump and using a carburetor to atomize and mix the fuel with air.
 Most of the system today is either electronically controlled and/or monitored.
+Understanding automotive systems like the fuel system is key for modern vehicle maintenance.

 The fuel system may also include the Evaporative Emission System whereby raw fuel vapors that would otherwise be vented to the atmosphere are stored and then drawn in and burned in the engine under normal operating conditions.